ashakhatri007/CeptreDocs/pages/Examples/Pandemic.md

 In this example you only have to think of it in two ways:

 The building of your map, which will most likely stay stagnant.
-In this case, the rooms (including the locked ones) will not change at all throughout all the "playthrough."
+In this case, the adjacent cities will not change at all throughout all the "playthrough."

-The first position of your elements.
+The first position of your sets.
 These will change in the playthroughs, but when you start the "game" again these elements will go back to the position you put them in.
-In this case, the items and Thomas will all start in specific positions, however they will be moved or mutated in the game.
-Once you start the game again Thomas and the items will go back to their first positions.
+In this case, the players, hand and their turns will all start in specific positions, however they will be moved or mutated in the game.
 With that in mind we will start by making the map.
-We'll start by adding the adjacent rooms.
+We'll start by adding the adjacent cities.

-Since we already have some rules to move into certain places (Locked rooms and the exit) we do not have to add them here; however we do need to add the rest of the rooms since the rule that applies to them uses variables (The Move rule).

 First we'll select the button "Add Atom."
 An atom is just the predicate that we will be using for the Initial State.